0xEVom/cursor_templates/README.md

 # Report Writing Templates

-This repo contains a collection of prompt templates to assist with writing high-quality vulnerability reports for using AI language models like GPT-4.
+This repo contains a collection of prompt templates to assist with writing high-quality vulnerability reports using AI language models like GPT-4.
 The templates are designed to produce reports that are easy to generate, easy to follow, use organic language, and maintain good writing quality.

 The recommended setup is [Cursor](https://www.cursor.com/) with [Claude 3 Opus](https://docs.cursor.com/advanced/model-toggle) (you'll need a Pro subscription for that).